Grassland Bird Program

 In addition to the above, Mass Audubon continues to research and monitor the state of grassland birds, working on our wildlife sanctuaries and with partners on a regional level.

 Citizen Science: Eastern Meadowlark Survey

 Calling all birders and bird enthusiasts!
 We have launched a multi-year citizen science project to study Eastern Meadowlarks.
-The project aims to collect presence-absence data for Eastern Meadowlarks at randomly selected sites throughout Massachusetts from April 20 to June 15, 2018.
+The project aims to collect presence-absence data for Eastern Meadowlarks at randomly selected sites throughout Massachusetts in late spring and early summer.